 Proper posture creates more ease, not more tension.

 How Can We Help?

-Unfortunately, once damaging posture has become a long term habit you often need help “unlocking” the joints so that you can begin the process of correcting your posture.
+Once a damaging posture has become a long term habit you’ll need help from one of our chiropractors who will unlock and realign the joints so that you can begin to correct your posture.

-Dr. Shulman and Dr. Neely will check your spine to find the areas that need to be adjusted so you can begin to heal.
-You’ll notice and improvement in your posture very quickly.
+As Dr. Shulman and Dr. Neely adjust any areas that are affecting your posture you’ll notice an improvement in your posture very quickly.
 It will become easier to sit and stand correctly.
 Along with adjustments the doctors will provide personalized exercises, stretches and ergonomic or lifestyle suggestions.